emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Filter.by.Size

 The first eMIRNA module makes use of previous Positive and Negative FASTA files, to perform an initial filtering process based on sequence length.
-Tipically, microRNA genes range from 50 to 150 nucleotides long.
+Typically, microRNA genes range from 50 to 150 nucleotides long.
 Our first aim would be to filter the selected sequences based on expected microRNA genes length.
 We will apply this function to both Positive and Negative FASTA files.
 The Positive sequences should not experience any filtering upon this process, if correctly generated.
-For Negative sequences, all long non-coding sequences will be removed from our Negative FASTA file, retaining only those sequences resembling microRNA genes in length, according to estabished thresholds.
+For Negative sequences, all long non-coding sequences will be removed from our Negative FASTA file, retaining only those sequences resembling microRNA genes in length, according to established thresholds.

 This function requires four arguments: